Wire-Network/wire-sysio/README.md

 <!-- TODO: needs to add and test build on unsupported environments -->

 ## Installation

-In the future, we plan to support the installation of Debian packages directly from our release page, providing a more streamlined and convenient setup process.
+In the future, we plan to support downloading Debian packages directly from our [release page](https://github.com/Wire-Network/wire-sysio/releases), providing a more streamlined and convenient setup process.
 However, for the time being, installation requires *building the software from source*.

+## Building from source

 ### Prerequisites